23 Wall Street: Mid- and late 20th century

 Morgan Guaranty, which later became a subsidiary of holding company J. P. Morgan & Co., announced in 1985 that it would purchase and fully occupy a proposed tower at 60 Wall Street, a larger and more modern building two blocks to the east.
 Three years later, the company's operations were moved from 23 to 60 Wall Street.
-23 Wall Street was extensively renovated in the 1990s as a training and conference facility for J.P.
+23 Wall Street was renovated extensively in the 1990s as a training and conference facility for J.P.
 Morgan & Co.
 The New York Stock Exchange (NYSE), American Stock Exchange (AMEX), and J.P.
 Morgan & Co. considered a plan to create a financial "supercenter" on the block containing 23 Wall Street in 1992.
 The supercenter, to be developed by Olympia and York and designed by Skidmore, Owings & Merrill (SOM), would have consisted of a 50-story tower above two 50000 ft2 trading floors.
 All the buildings on the block would have been demolished except for 23 Wall Street.
 After Olympia and York withdrew from the proposed supercenter because of its own financial difficulties, a team composed of J.P.
 Morgan & Co., Lewis Rudin, Gerald D. Hines, and Fred Wilpon took up the project.
 The NYSE withdrew from the project in 1993.

 By the late 1990s, the NYSE proposed constructing a trading floor across from their existing building, in or next to 23 Wall Street.
-The NYSE proposed expanding its existing building eastward above Broad Street, closing it to vehicular traffic and creating a glass-covered atrium above the street.
+The NYSE proposed expanding its existing building eastward above Broad Street, closing it to vehicular traffic, and creating a glass-covered atrium above the street.
 The plan would have demolished several adjacent buildings for a new facility while retaining 23 Wall Street as a visitor center.
 The initial plan for the atrium by HLW International was widely criticized, as was a modification by Hugh Hardy, and the NYSE ultimately dropped the atrium proposal.
 During 2000, the NYSE signed an agreement with the New York City and New York state governments to acquire the block to the east, demolishing all structures except for 23 Wall Street to make way for a 50-story skyscraper designed by SOM.
 After the September 11 attacks in 2001 resulted in the collapse of the World Trade Center nearby, the NYSE maintained its intention to build a trading floor at 23 Wall Street.
 The NYSE ultimately decided against the proposal.
+After Chase Manhattan Bank and J.P.
+Morgan & Co. merged, JPMorgan Chase also considered buying 23 Wall Street, but it decided instead to move its headquarters to Midtown Manhattan in 2001.